Corruption in Mexico: Media

-Among the institutions organized crime pervaded and manipulated were the media.
+Compared to other Latin American countries, Mexico has one of the lowest rating for freedom of the press – press freedom watch groups have found that the country is one of the most dangerous in the world to be a professional journalist.
+The international human rights group Article 19 found that in 2014 alone, more than 325 journalists experienced aggressive action by government officials and organized crime, and five reporters were killed due to their line of work.
+According to RSF (Reporters Without Borders), the number is much higher.
+They report the murder of over 150 journalists and the disappearance of 28 others since 2000.
+This puts the country in 124th place out of 180 on the RSF World Press Freedom Index 2025.

+Transnational criminal organisations (TCOs), such as Mexican cartels, are among the threats to journalists and the media.
 Many TCOs violently attacked media sources that reported stories of the gangs’, cartels’, and military's abuses and relationships with political elites.
 Consequently, many news organizations simply stopped publishing stories about the crimes.
 Freedom of expression and speech were increasingly limited as the media experienced violent disputes.
-Outside of TCOs, state apparatuses also worked to keep negative stories under wraps.
+Outside of TCOs, state apparatuses also worked to keep negative stories under wraps, making investigative journalism about government bodies dangerous.
 Guadalupe Correa-Cabrera and José Nava explain:

 "Violence affecting Mexico’s border cities…has silenced the media, in a clear demonstration of the power that criminal enterprises exert over border society in drug war times…Aiding the enforcement of…silencing is the…complicity of the state itself…Due to the corruptive and coercive nature of organized crime – coupled with the weak and…corruptible state security and political institutions…, media organizations are left with no room for bias-free decision-making processes regarding the reporting of any news/notes about organized crime."

-Compared to other Latin American countries, Mexico has the lowest rating for freedom of the press – press freedom watch groups have found that the country is one of the most dangerous in the world to be a professional journalist.
-The international human rights group Article 19 found that in 2014 alone, more than 325 journalists experienced aggressive action by government officials and organized crime, and five reporters were killed due to their line of work.
-Furthermore, according to the Committee to Protect Journalists, since 2005, at least 32 journalists have been killed because of their profession in Mexico.